 Environmental and Safety Summit Participation

 In addition, the company holds a safety and environmental stewardship summit at its headquarters location in Saint Louis each year.
-Approximately 200 employees from subsidiary mine sites as well as the senior leadership team and corporate employees participate in this summit each year, which creates opportunities for sharing best practices across the operations while reinforcing the company’s deep commitment to excellence in these critical areas of performance.
+Approximately 200 employees from subsidiary mine sites, as well as the senior leadership team and corporate employees, participate in this summit each year.
+This event creates opportunities for sharing best practices across the operations while reinforcing the company’s deep commitment to excellence in these critical areas of performance.

 Arch strives to adhere to the highest principles of business ethics and to foster a culture of integrity that infuses every business action and interaction.
 As part of this commitment, employees across all levels of the organization are educated on good corporate governance practices and ethical business conduct.

 These ethics principles are reinforced in the company’s Code of Business Conduct, which details the expectations for the Arch board of directors, the company’s senior management team, and the entire Arch workforce.
 Every employee receives and is urged to study the code, and the company’s salaried employees, including new hires, are expected to complete annual online training on its contents.
 Included in this training is a comprehensive set of anti-corruption policies and procedures, and a pledge to adhere to these policies.
 Key areas addressed in the code include marketplace integrity, anti-trust obligations, and best practices in federal and state lobbying activities.

 In addition, employees that perform certain functions with a higher exposure to international activities — such as the sales force, legal team, purchasing department and accounting group — are trained in specific anti-corruption policies in accordance with the U.S. Foreign Corrupt Practices Act.